COMMITMENTS AND CONTINGENCIES |

 Restructuring Costs

 During the first quarter of 2023, the Company approved a restructuring plan associated with changes in management structure and the corresponding reorganization of Crimson management.
 The Company recognized restructuring expense of $2.6 million during the year ended December 31, 2023.
-These costs are recorded in transportation and distribution expense and in general and administrative expense within the Consolidated Statement of Operations.
+These costs are recorded in transportation and distribution expense and in within the Consolidated Statement of Operations.
 As of December 31, 2023, the remaining liability related

 to these restructuring costs was $172 thousand, which is recorded in accounts payable and other accrued liabilities on the Consolidated Balance Sheets.